Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Preliminaries

 \textbf{Crime prediction}.
 For each geographic region in a city, we use $\mathcal{Y}_{i}=\{\mathbf{y}_{i}^{1}, \mathbf{y}_{i}^{2}, \ldots, \mathbf{y}_{i}^{t}, \ldots \mathbf{y}_{i}^{T}\} \in \mathbb{R}^{T \times C}$ to denote the occurrences of all $C$ crime types (1 for observed and 0 for unobserved) at region $r_{i}$ during $T$ time slots.
 Given the region set $R$, the previous crime records, and the region associated information network $G$, the objective of this work is to learn a predictive framework which infers whether a certain type of criminal activity will happen in the next time step $T+1$ at each region $r_{i} \in I$.

 The key notations used in this paper are introduced in Table \ref{tab:notations}.
 In this paper, we only consider symmetric meta-paths with the length of 2, denoted as $\langle region, factor, region \rangle$.
 As shown in Figure \ref{fig:example}, the interactions between regions will be modeled by the shared features.
-For example, region 1 and region 2 are connected as they both belong to high-income area, while region 1 and region 3 will share the information of ethnics as both of them have a large population.
-Also, region 1, region 4, and region 5 are neighbors to each other, which share the attribute of short distances on the geographic level.
-The choice of various meta-paths will be further discussed in Section 4.2.
+For example, region 1 and region 2 are connected as they both belong to high-income area, while region 1 and region 3 will share the information of urbanization as both of them have a large number of urban facilities.
+Also, region 1, region 4, and region 5 are neighbors to each other, which share the attribute of short distances on the geographic level. {The choice of various meta-paths will be further discussed in Section \ref{subsec9}.}